FusionAuth/fusionauth-openapi/README.md

 ## FusionAuth OpenAPI

-This is an **experimental** OpenAPI specification for the FusionAuth API.
+This is an OpenAPI specification for the FusionAuth API.

 You can find the file here: